Geeksltd/MSharp.Docs/how-to/list-modules/custom-column-header-text.md

-# Index Column
+# Custom Column Header Text

-In case you need to have a row counter on any List Module’s generated Html table you can use the IndexColumn method of the fluent API.
-Bear in mind that no matter where you put the IndexColumn it will always appear as the first column in the generated Html.
+You can change the column’s header text by using the HeaderTemplate method of the fluent API.
+Not only you can specify the name of the column, you can also change the markup inside the th element.

 ```csharp
 using MSharp;